 - And hip dysplasia.

-- Won’t guaranteed the health of your puppy,
+- Won’t guarantee the health of your puppy,

 - Allow you to see the parents of the puppy,

-- And offers a variety of different dog breeds as this might be a clue that your breeder is not a responsible dog breeder and is instead one of a growing group of “puppy mill’ breeders.
+- It offers various dog breeds, as this might be a clue that your breeder is not a responsible dog breeder and is instead one of a growing group of “puppy mill’ breeders.

 Now we say all of this…

-Not to scare you or try to “convince” you not to purchase a Basset Hound puppy (or better yet adopt a Basset Hound rescue dog), rather we just mention it to make you aware of what could go wrong if you do choose to make a Basset Hound your next family member.
+Not to scare you or try to “convince” you not to purchase a Basset Hound puppy (or better yet, adopt a Basset Hound rescue dog).
+Instead, we mention it to inform you what could happen if you make a Basset Hound your next family member.

 For more information about who we feel offers the “best” pet insurance policies on the market right now, we would encourage you to check out our Best Pet Insurance Companies article.